CSCfi/csc-user-guide/docs/computing/nsys.md

     0.0            4758           1          4758.0            4758            4758  connect
     0.0            4130           3          1376.7            1016            1945  read
 ```

 `nsys` supports many useful running options.
 For more details please check the [nvidia documentation](https://docs.nvidia.com/nsight-systems/).
+The report above can also be viewed using the graphical interface.
+The results of the analysis are saved in the the specified file, 'results_file.qdrep'.
+The file can be viewed directly on the CSC servers running 'nsys-ui' or copied on local computers and viewed using a local installation of the 'nsight-systems'.